 Members of Congress, both from western and other states, have expressed an interest in whether there will be continued snowmobile access to national parks.
-Four hearings have been held on these issues since the 106th Congress, and a provision was attached to the FY2001 Consolidated Appropriations Act (P.L.
-106-554) to block the National Park Service from reducing snowmobile use in any units of the National Park System during the 2000-2001 or 2001-2002 winter seasons.
+Four hearings have been held on these issues since the 106th Congress.
+In November 2004, Congress approved language in the Consolidated Appropriations Act, 2005 (H.R.
+4818, H.Rept.
+108-792), providing that the Temporary Winter Use Rules permitting snowmobiles in Yellowstone and Grand Teton National Parks and the Rockefeller Memorial Parkway "shall be in force and effect for the winter use season of 2004-2005."48 Previously, a provision was attached to the FY2001 Consolidated Appropriations Act (P.L.
+106-554) to block the National Park Service from reducing snowmobile use in any units of the National Park System during the 2000-2001 or 2001-2002 winter seasons.49

 In the 108th Congress, Representative Holt has twice attempted to amend Interior Department Appropriation bills to prohibit spending to manage recreational snowmobile use in the three Yellowstone area park units except in accordance with the Clinton Administration rule phasing out snowmobiles.
 The first such amendment (H.Amdt.
 266 to H.R.
 2691) was defeated on a tie vote, 210-210, July 17, 2003.
 The second attempt (H.Amdt.
 563 to H.R.
 4568) was defeated on June 17, 2004, by a vote of 224-198.

 Other legislation has been introduced, but not acted on.
 In the first session of the 107th Congress, two bills addressing snowmobile use were introduced: S. 365, introduced by Senator Thomas, to require the National Park Service to allow continued access to snowmobiles; and H.R.
 1465, introduced by Representative Holt, with the opposite intention - to codify proposed NPS restrictions.
 The Holt bill would have set forth a general prohibition on snowmobile access to national parks, with a limited number of exceptions - for parks in Alaska, for Voyageurs National Park, for access to private inholdings for owners and their guests, and for designated routes that provide direct access to public lands open to public snowmobile use in the vicinity of a park.
 These restrictions would have applied to all snowmobiles irrespective of their emission or noise levels.
 S. 365, on the other hand, assumed that EPA regulations would result in cleaner, quieter machines.
 The bill would have preserved access to the parks for current unregulated snowmobiles for a period of at least five years after the date of enactment, and would have directed the National Park Service, at the completion of that period, to propose noise standards for snowmobile use in national parks "taking into account noise reductions achieved in conjunction with" EPA's emission standards.
-Neither of these bills has been reintroduced in the 108th Congress.
+Neither of these bills was reintroduced in the 108th Congress.

 Bills addressing snowmobile issues were also introduced in the second session of the 107th Congress.
 In response to the draft Supplemental EIS on access to Grand Teton, Yellowstone, and the Rockefeller Parkway and the NPS plan to allow snowmobiles access, H.R.
 5044 was introduced.
-This bill, introduced by Representative Holt with 124 original co-sponsors, would have banned snowmobile
+This bill, introduced by Representative Holt, would have banned snowmobile access to the three areas.
+An identical bill, S. 2697, was introduced in the Senate by Senator Reid.
+Bills similar to these (H.R.
+1130 and S. 965) were reintroduced in the 108th Congress by the same sponsors, but no action was taken on them.